glennliu/pytorch-fcn/README.md

 ```

 ## Download Trained Model or Training a Model
 A model is trained based on test dataset from HKUST COMP5421.
-And the model can be downloaded here.
+And the model can be downloaded [here](https://hkustconnect-my.sharepoint.com/:u:/g/personal/cliuci_connect_ust_hk/EYcmHYk52fRJmd01G_6UKmABLeSeVfgbYIt_0VMsOfFUDw?e=s72NPd).
 For Training a model by yourself
 ```bash
 cd examples/voc
 python train_fcn32s_demo.py
 ```

-## Run demo on test and validation dataset
+## Run demo on validation and test dataset
+Download the project1 folder "comp5421_TASK2", which contains folder `train`, `validation` and `test`.
+And open `examples/voc/demo.py`, change its `pkg_root` to the downloaded `comp5421_TASK2` directory.
+Then,
 ```bash
 cd examples/voc
 python demo.py $PYTORCH_MODEL_PATH